GabrielKaiserQFin/groqR/README.md

 [1] TRUE
 ```

-## Groq Model Arguments
+## ‘Groq’ Model Arguments

 The model parameters can be adjusted by passing functional arguments.

 - `text` or `code`: The text or code input required for processing by
-  Groq.
-If omitted, Groq will utilize the content currently held in the
+  ‘Groq’.
+If omitted, ‘Groq’ will utilize the content currently held in
-  clipboard.
+  the clipboard.

-- `GROQ_API_KEY`: The Groq API key.
+- `GROQ_API_KEY`: The ‘Groq API’ key.
 By default it is set to
   `Sys.getenv("GROQ_API_KEY")`.

 - `model`: model choice.
 Default is “`llama-3.1-70b-versatile`” but